Video content is one of the most engaging ways to deliver any type of content.

 Blogs today remains popular as a way to consume valuable content.

-Video editors could easily overlook this route and miss a good opportunity.
+Editors could easily overlook this route and miss a good opportunity.

 It also helps establish you as an authority in your field.